nazar-si/react-timer/README.md

 * Tailwind CSS

 ## TODO
-* Go from setInterval to Date to remove reliance on intervals and asynchronous code
+* Go from setInterval to Date to remove reliance on intervals and asynchronous code + allow timer to go while device is in sleep.
+* Add sound effects